JasonBHall/portfolio/Pursuits-Job-CRM/README.md

 *New opportunity form: paste any job description into the Paste & Extract panel and click "Extract with Claude" to auto-fill the fields.
 No API key?
 The rest of the form works fine without it.*

 No key?
-Everything else still works.
-The extract panel just stays disabled.
+Everything else works fine — the panel just stays disabled.

 <br>

-## Save job postings with a bookmarklet
+## Bookmarklet

-Visit **Bookmarklet** in the footer.
-Drag the link to your bookmarks bar.
-On any job posting page, optionally select the description text, then click the bookmark — a new tab opens with the URL and selected text prefilled.
-Hit Extract to fill the form from the description.
+Visit **Bookmarklet** in the footer and drag the link to your bookmarks bar.
+On any job posting page, select the description text and click it — a new tab opens with the URL and selected text prefilled.
+Hit Extract to fill the form.

 <br>